 Q:People who suffer from panic disorders should avoid chocolate.
 True or False?

-A:True.
 Home treatment, combined with professional treatment, can help relieve anxiety.
 Still people who suffer from panic disorders should avoid alcohol, caffeine, chocolate, and nicotine.
 These substances may increase anxiety.
 Some illegal drugs, such as cocaine, crack, and speed (amphetamines), also can cause anxiety.

-Q:Are there treatments for panic disorder?
+Q:What treatments are available for panic disorder?

 Source quiz on MedicineNet